pce-devel/huc/doc/hucc/hucc-function-reference.md

 The PC Engine has one Video Display Controller (VDC1).
 The SuperGrafx provides a second one (VDC2).

 `disp_on( void );`
 Enables display output.
-Controls both Video Display Controllers (VDC1 and VDC2).
+Controls both VDC1 and VDC2.

 `disp_off( void );`
 Blanks/turns off the display output.
 Controls both VDC1 and VDC2.